Ratified film screening and discussion

 Guarantees a seat close to the screen.

-Leave the event with a branded Her Term tote bag or T-shirt.
+Leave the event with a co-branded Ratified/Her Term tote bag or T-shirt.

 All tickets include refreshments.
-Swag will also be available for sale at the event.
+Swag will also be available for sale at the event for $25.

 Featured guest: deborah riley draper